 They grow best in full sun.
 They thrive in just about any type of well-draining soil.

 Milkweed plants are drought tolerant.
 Water them only during extended droughts.
-After watering, allow the top of the soil to dry out before watering again.
+Allow the top of the soil to dry out before watering again.

 The plants do not need fertilizer to grow and thrive.